composer/composer/doc/06-config.md

 If it is `auto` then Composer only installs .bat proxy files when on Windows or WSL.
 If set to `full` then both .bat files for Windows and scripts for Unix-based operating systems will be installed for each binary.
-This is mainly useful if you run Composer inside a linux VM but still want the .bat proxies available for use in the Windows host OS.
-If set to `symlink` composer try to symlink the binary also on WSL.
+This is mainly useful if you run Composer inside a linux VM but still want the `.bat` proxies available for use in the Windows host OS.
+If set to `symlink` Composer will always symlink even on Windows/WSL.

 ## prepend-autoloader